Eli Roth: Early life

-Film career
+Career

+1991–2001: Early work and Cabin Fever

 At NYU film school, Roth wrote and directed a student film called Restaurant Dogs, an homage to Quentin Tarantino's Reservoir Dogs.
 The film was nominated for a Student Academy Award in 1995, ultimately winning its division (Division III).
 Through his internship with Frederick Zollo, Roth met David Lynch and remained in touch over the years, eventually producing content for Lynch with his fledgling website in the late 1990s.
 Through Lynch, Roth met film and TV composer Angelo Badalamenti, whose music he used in his first feature film.
 He also met a member of special effects company KNB EFX, which contributed to his first feature.
 In 1999, Roth moved to Los Angeles, where he wrote, directed, edited, produced, animated, and provided voices for a series of animated shorts called Chowdaheads for Mandalay Sports Entertainment.
-They were to be shown between WCW Monday Nitro pro wrestling matches, but they were finished but never actually broadcast.
+They were to be shown between WCW Monday Nitro pro wrestling matches, but they were never actually broadcast.
 Roth's friend Noah Belson co-wrote the shorts and provided the other character voices.